Common Immigration Status Acronyms

-Immigrant – An immigrant is a person coming to the U.S. to remain permanently or for an indefinite period of time and who intends to make the United States the primary place of residence.
-A permanent resident of the U.S. is an immigrant.
-A person who plans to become a permanent resident is an intending immigrant.
+Immigrant – We consider a person to be an immigrant who comes to the U.S. intending to remain here for an undetermined period and who wishes to make our country their primary residence.
+Anyone who comes here planning to be a permanent resident goes by the status of intending immigrant.
 See our employment-based or family-based immigration pages for more information.

 Visa – A visa is a document placed in your passport by a U.S. consular officer.
 A visa permits a person to apply to be admitted to the U.S. at a port of entry.
-A visa does not give you the right to enter the U.S. but only the right to apply to enter at a port of entry.
+A visa does not give you the right to enter the U.S.; it only provides you with the right to apply to enter at a port of entry.

-Immigrant Visa – If you qualify for permanent residence, a consular officer will issue you an immigrant visa.
+Immigrant visa – If you qualify for permanent residence, then a consular officer will issue you an immigrant visa.
 An immigrant visa is a document placed in your passport by a consular officer.
-After immigrant visa issuance and paying a fee., USCIS will mail you the green card.
+After immigrant visa issuance and payment of a fee, U.S. Citizenship and Immigration Services (USCIS) will mail you a green card.
 See our immigrant employment or family pages for more information.

-Non-immigrant Visa – A non-immigrant visa is a visa that allows a person to remain within the United States for a particular purpose for a limited time.
-A non-immigrant visa is valid for entry only for the purpose for which it was issued.
+Nonimmigrant visa – A nonimmigrant visa is one that allows a person to remain within the United States for a particular purpose for a limited time.
+A nonimmigrant visa is valid for entry only for the purpose for which it was issued.
 For example, a student visa (F-1) cannot be used for entry as a visitor.
-The validity period shown in a non-immigrant visa relates only to the period during which it may be used in making application for admission into the U.S., it does not indicate the length of time a foreign national may spend in the U.S. See our temporary visas page for more information.
+The validity period shown in a nonimmigrant visa relates only to the period during which it may be used in making an application for admission into the U.S.; it does not indicate the length of time that a foreign national may spend in the U.S. See our temporary visas page for more information.